Flybmi: History

 Saab 340 of British Midland Commuter at Manchester Airport in July 1998.

-The airline was established in 1987 as Business Air and started operations in August 1987.
-In 1996 Business Air was purchased by British Midland's parent Airlines of Britain.
+The airline was established in September 1987 as Business Air Ltd. It was the result of the merger between Business Air Centre and Euroair Scotland-based operations.
+It started irregular flights in August 1987 and schedules on 7 April 1988 with Saab 340.
+In 1996 Business Air was purchased by British Midland's parent Airlines of Britain and the operational integration happened two years later.
+The airline adopted the brand British Midland Commuter in December 1998.
 It operated feeder services for British Midland into Manchester Airport with a fleet of Saab 340 turboprops.
-The airline became British Midland Commuter in March 1998.